tilt-dev/tilt.build/docs/live_update.md

 This is much closer to how we normally run commands for local development.
 Real humans don't delete all their code and re-clone it from git every time we need to do a new build!
-We re-run the command in the same directory.
-Modern tools then take advantage of local caches.
+Instead, we re-run the command in the same directory.
+Modern tools then take advantage of local caches;
 Tilt runs commands with the same approach, but inside a container.

 * `restart_container()`